Prathama Ushakirana

-Prathama Ushakirana (ಪ್ರಥಮ ಉಷಾಕಿರಣ 'The First Morning Ray') is a 1990 Indian Kannada fiction drama film directed by Suresh Heblikar, written by Ashok Pai and produced under Manasa Arts.
+Prathama Ushakirana is a 1990 Indian Kannada fiction drama film directed by Suresh Heblikar, written by Ashok Pai and produced under Manasa Arts.
 Besides Heblikar in the lead, the film features Geetha, Girish Karnad, Pramila Joshai and Vanitha Vasu in the pivotal roles.
 The film's music was composed by Vijaya Bhaskar and the cinematography was by P. Rajan.

 The film dealt with child psychiatry as the main theme and met with critical appraise and went on to win several awards at the Karnataka State Film Awards 1989-90 and the 38th Filmfare Awards South.
 Besides winning awards, the film was screened at various international film festivals.